 - Internet2 - This would replace the current Internet infrastructure.
 This new network will have a higher bandwidth and speeds 1,000 times faster than today's Internet.
 This high-bandwidth, high-speed network is necessary to transfer the large amounts of data that tele-immersion will produce.

 - Display technologies - Stereo-immersive displays would have to present a clear view of the scenes being transmitted.

 - Haptic sensors would allow people to touch projections as if they were real.

 - Desktop supercomputers would perform the trillions of calculations needed to create a holographic environment.
 Another possibility to support these environments would be a network of computers that share power.

 Tele-immersion will blur the lines between real and computer-generated images.
 It will be the ultimate tele-commuting technology, almost entirely eliminating the rush-hour drive to work.
 Instead of commuting, people could attend board meetings by projecting themselves into the company's conference room.
 And if your job requires you to travel, you could still be home for dinner by tele-immersing yourself into the family kitchen.
 Because this technology is still in the early stages of development, the possibilities are truly endless.

-For more information on holographic environments and related topics, check out the links on the next page.
+For more information on holographic environments and related topics, check out the links below.

 More Great Links

 - Hand-Drawn Holograms